keisha127/020430/README.md

 ### Hi there 👋
+- 💬 I’m currently working on creating a portfolio of my work
+- 🌱 I’m currently learning SQL
+- ⚡ Fun fact: I'm actually studying in America for my second year of university !

 <!--
 **020430/020430** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.